FridaWikell/hangman-game/README.md

 ### Other

+The Favicon is from [Favicon](https://favicon.io/) and is licensed by CC BY 4.0 DEED.
+THe icon in the header is from [Font Awesome](https://fontawesome.com/).

 Picking the color from the chalkboard and the button background to the [Contrast Grid](#contrast-grid) was made using [Pickcoloronline](https://pickcoloronline.com/tutorials/pick-color-from-website/).

 ## Acknowledgements